 - We use an independent research company to measure the delivery performance of inward and outward letter post between our Bailiwick, Jersey and the UK.

-Our Customer Services department is open from 8.30am to 5.00pm, Monday to Friday and Saturday morning from 8.30am to 12 noon.
+Our Customer Services department is open from 8.30am to 5.00pm, Monday to Friday.
 Our Customer Service team is trained to assist you and can advise on our full range of products and services including their acceptance criteria and service standards.

 Enquiries can be made, by either the sender or the addressee, in writing by post or fax, by telephone, by e-mail or by completing an enquiry form available throughout the retail network and on our website.
 Customer Service staff can also be consulted in person at Envoy House.

 All calls made to our main telephone number (Switchboard 01481 726241) and Customer Services (01481 711720) are recorded for the purposes of training, security and customer satisfaction.
-Recordings are protected by the Data Protection Law (Bailiwick of Guernsey) 2001.
+Recordings are protected by The Data Protection (Bailiwick of Guernsey) Law 2017.

 The caller may request a copy of a recording by writing to: